-During 2023, there were 4 meetings of the Corporate Governance and Nominating Committee.
+During 2024, there were 4 meetings of the Corporate Governance and Nominating Committee.
 The primary function of the Corporate Governance and Nominating Committee is to assist the Board by establishing and leading the process for identifying, recruiting, and recommending candidates for nomination, appointment, election and re-election to the Board; assessing Board performance; and determining appropriate orientation and education programs for new Board members.
 The Corporate Governance and Nominating Committee must consist of at least four members of the Board all of whom must be non-management directors, and "independent" within the meaning of all applicable U.S. and Canadian securities laws and the rules of each stock exchange on which Perpetua's securities are listed (except if and to the extent that such regulations permit otherwise).
+Nominees recommended by shareholders will be evaluated in the same manner as those nominees recommended by the Corporate Governance and Nominating Committee so long as the shareholders comply with the notice procedures summarized in "Proposals of Shareholders" below.